Skip to main content

 Behind the Mask: A Private Family Workshop at Ca’ Macana in Venice

-Ciao!
-I am Elena.
-If you have ever walked through the narrow calli of Venice, you know that the city is a theater of mystery and beauty.
-But for children, the greatest magic of all is found behind the glass of the many mask shops.
-My children, Leonardo and Beatrice, have always been fascinated by the “Bauta” and the “Colombina,” and last summer, I decided to take them beyond the glass and into the heart of the tradition.
+Venice is a theater of mystery and beauty, a labyrinth of narrow calli where every corner seems to whisper stories from centuries past.
+But for children, the greatest magic of all isn’t found among the marbles of the Doge’s Palace, but behind the dusty windows of the mask-making workshops.
+Leonardo and Beatrice have always been fascinated by the figures of the “Bauta” and the “Colombina,” and last autumn, I decided to take them into the heart of the tradition, beyond the glass, to discover how these papier-mâché masterpieces are born.

 A close-up of a mask being hand-painted with gold leaf and vibrant colors in a Venetian workshop